seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 ld.lld -shared kernel.o -o kernel.hsaco
 ```

-The `kernel.hsaco`file can then be loaded at runtime using the Module Management API if HIP.
+The `kernel.hsaco`file can then be loaded at runtime using the Module Management API of HIP.

 Direct control over the ISA is great for micro-benchmarking and makes it easier to instrument the code for performance assessment without worrying about unexpected compiler optimizations.